mkjems/fullstack-nanodegree-vm/vagrant/item_catalog/README.md

 This is my submission to the Udacity Full Stack Developer course 'Item Catalog' project.
 This is a restaurant menu website that allows users to log in using their Google+ account via oAuth.
-Once authenticated, users can manage the menu cards of restaurants they create.
+Once authenticated, users can manage menu cards of restaurants they create.

 ## 1. Running the code from a Vagrant virtual machine